charmainewu/charmainewu.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 1
 ---
-Jiaman is a Ph.D student majoring in Systems Engineering at the University of California, Berkeley.
-She loves **CS+Urban** researches and determines to advance her proficient understanding of urban practices by completing doctorate studies.
-She launched investigations on the **Energy System** and the **Transportation System** through data-driven methods.
+Jiaman is a Ph.D. student majoring in Systems Engineering at the University of California, Berkeley.
+She loves **CS+Urban** research and is determined to advance her proficient understanding of urban practices by completing her doctorate studies.
+She launched investigations on the **Energy Systems** and the **Transportation Systems** through data-driven methods.
 She aimed to understand the urban system by data and deliver reliable results to improve and innovate the urban systems constantly.

 ## Research Interests

 * Theory
-    - Control, Optimization and Learning
+    - Control, Optimization, and Learning
     - Data Science

 * Application